 - The use of male birth control (condoms) or female birth control (pills, IUDs, etc.) is no longer needed.

 - The procedure is almost 100 percent certain to prevent pregnancy.

 - It is much less expensive and safer than female sterilization.

 In most cases, a vasectomy will be performed in-office and is considered an outpatient procedure.
 The in-office procedure is often performed in 30 min or less, and patients can drive home afterward on their own.
 Full-anesthesia is not required, only a local anesthetic is necessary.
 There are two ways to complete this procedure:

 A scalpel is used to create two small incisions on either side of the scrotum.
 Dr. Moskowitz will remove a small section of the vas deferens.
 The tubes are tied or cauterized so that they are closed and can no longer transport sperm.

 A no-scalpel vasectomy does not use incisions, rather, Dr. Moskowitz is able to access the vas deferens through very small holes.
 One benefit of a no-scalpel vasectomy is no stitches are needed for this form of surgery making recovery easier.

-Recovery After a Vasectomy
+What is Recovery Like After a Vasectomy?

 Immediately following a vasectomy, there will be bruising and swelling, but those symptoms should subside after a few days.
 Apply ice packs every few hours to help control these symptoms.
 Wear compression or tight-fitting underwear so that the scrotum is provided extra support.